platformatic/platformatic/CONTRIBUTING.md

 1. Run `pnpm run dashboard:build`
 1. Run tests: `pnpm test`

+If you encounter issues running tests (f.e. failing tests without making a change to the codebase), try to:
+1. Run `pnpm cleanall`
+2. Run `pnpm store path` and remove the folder shown as an output
+3. Run `pnpm install` again

 ### Releasing

 All platformatic modules share the same release number and are released